Comparelt/comparelt-api/README.md

 Refactored Every Part to MVC ( Model, View, Controller ) Pattern.

 Enter api directory and there will be 4 directories which is Auth(Login / SignUo Part),
-Crawling, Product, User, and __ _init_ __.py, app.py.
+Crawling, Product, User, test, and __ _init_ __.py, app.py.

-- app.py: Run API Server code is added in here.
+- comparelt.py: Run API Server code is added in here.
 - api /__init __.py: DataBase models imported on here.

 In User, and Product directory, there are models.py, service.py, controller.py